The Importance of Historic Cemeteries and Burial Grounds

 Some cemeteries and burial grounds are important features in Conservation Areas.

-These designated sites, buildings and monuments are protected from alteration, demolition or inappropriate development on neighbouring sites that impact the curtilage and setting.
+These designated sites, buildings and monuments are protected from alteration, demolition or inappropriate development on neighbouring sites that impact their curtilage and setting.
 Statutory consents may also be necessary including any works to trees.
+If consecrated grounds, permission may be required from the denomination’s relevant advisory committee.

 Wildlife and habitats in cemeteries and churchyards